-This course focuses on refining the English speaking skills of the advanced second language student.
-Instruction enhances the student’s previous understanding of the physical and affective factors of pronunciation.
-Audio-visual materials and oral exercises develop her ability to discriminate between and produce American English sounds, words, and discourse.
-The student also develops a method for assessing her needs and planning appropriate learning strategies.
+Advanced English Pronunciation offers second language students the opportunity to refine their English speaking skills.
+The textbook presents both the physical and affective factors of pronunciation.
+In-class exercises and out-of-class assignments develop the ability to discriminate between and produce American English sounds, words, and discourse.
+Students also develop a method for assessing thier needs and planning appropriate learning strategies.

 QL 022/122 Quantitative Literacy in the Modern World (4)

-Quantitative Literacy in the Modern World focuses on the mathematical and algebraic methods needed to describe, analyze, and then respond to our world.
-Students will work with concept models including percents, ratios, formulas, variables, linear equations, and graphs set within the context of contemporary issues.
+Quantitative Literacy in the Modern World focuses on the mathematical and algebraic methods needed to describe, analyze, and respond to our world.
+Students will work with concept models including percentages, ratios, formulas, variables, and linear equations set within the context of contemporary issues.
 The course will strengthen students’ ability to read about, write about, and question health, societal, and economic issues.
-They will do this through solving application based problems, understanding the use of symbols, and applying various mathematical techniques needed to effectively use and manipulate quantitative information.
+They will do this by solving application-based problems, understanding the use of symbols, and applying various mathematical techniques needed to effectively use and manipulate quantitative information.

 QL 156 Mathematical Connections (3) Prereq.
 QL 122

 Mathematical Connections focuses on strengthening the quantitative skills that the student needs to be an effective receiver and producer of information.
 They will explore current issues in society, financial topics, and concerns from specific disciplines such as business and nursing.
 In QL 156, there are three major content areas:

 - Representing data, which combines topics in graphing and statistics

 - Predicting data, which combines topics in statistics and probability

 - Measurement, which combines topics in geometry and the metric system